 Who knows, you might also end up going to international workshops abroad like Thailand Jazz workshop, where many of our students and faculty have already attended, all expenses paid!

-To apply for a scholarship, please refer to our Academic Coordinator
+To apply for a scholarship, please contact us.

 Your contribution is essential to keep making these stories possible.
 Wether you are a company, government, organization or an individual, you can help the education in Nepal.

 For individual donations, go to our donation page.

 For corporate, government, philantropy or other large donations, please contact our coordinator Sunita Shakya on firstname.lastname@example.org

 One of the faces of our music school is Mahesh Tandukar.
 He has been an exceptionally large part of our guitar faculty.
 He has been a member of the famous Joint Family International which released its debut album One Good Thing in 2013 and won 3 awards in prestigious mainstream shows.
 He has gone abroad

 We have had many inspiring stories unfold before us in our years together at the conservatory and one of them is of our musical genius Mr. Pratick Baniya.
 He started out playing guitars in high school but now is one of the only trombone players in the country who is playing with our legendary band

 Inap Raj Shrestha, a well-known name on Kathmandu´s music scene, is one of the finest musicians in Nepal.
 He currently works as a performing saxophonist and as a teacher at the Kathmandu Jazz Conservatory.
 He began his KJC musical journey in 2008 as guitar student and in 2010 followed his musical intuition to develop into